KievDevel/functional-javascript/README.md

 Lazy array = *observable*.

-*Observable* - invokable collection of future values or events.
+**Observable** - invokable collection of future values or events.

-*Observer* - is a collection of callbacks that knows how to listen to values delivered by the Observable.
+**Observer** - is a collection of callbacks that knows how to listen to values delivered by the Observable.

-*Subscription* - execution of an Observable.
+**Subscription** - execution of an Observable.

+[Example code](https://github.com/KievDevel/functional-javascript/tree/master/observable/index.js)

-Example: wrap http request into observable, add subscriber and it will be called on demand (e.g. response).
+**Use cases:** wrap http request into observable, add subscriber and it will be called on demand (e.g. response).
 Other example are series of values in time (streams, setInterval etc).
 You can add subscriber to 'push' event and do whatever you need.

-[Example code](https://github.com/KievDevel/functional-javascript/tree/master/observable/index.js)

 Useful link: [ReactiveX library, or RxJS](https://rxjs-dev.firebaseapp.com/guide/overview) - *lodash for events*